Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 2. How are in-demand skills trending for Data Analysts?
 3. How well do jobs and skills pay for Data Analysts?
 4. Highest Paid & Most Demanded Skills for Data Analysts
 5. What are the optimal skills for data analysts to learn?
-(High Demand AND High Paying)
+(High Demand AND High Pay)

 # Tools I Used